DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 This module immerses students in fundamental organisational psychology theory.
 It is designed to form a strong foundation in theory and equip student with a deep understanding of issues related to work and well-being, motivation, trust and performance within the context of contemporary work environments.
+It draws extensively on international state-of-the-art research and requires students to apply this to their own worlds of practice to create sustainable work and strong workplace relationships.

 Learning Outcomes